story51915

 CP The end of meaningless violence.

-There's a pause, almost as if he's waiting for you to laugh, to point out how impossible that would be.
-To his credit, you did consider it for a second.
+There's a pause, almost as if he's waiting for you to laugh, to point out how ridiculous it is.
 But you reward his honesty with your own.

 RG That sounds wonderful.